NARA Privacy Act Systems: NARA 28

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: 5 U.S.C.
 552; 5 U.S.C.
 552a; 5 U.S.C., Part II; 28 U.S.C.
 1291, 1346(b)(c), 1402(b), 1504, 2110, 2401(b), 2402, 2411(b), 2412(c), 2671-2680.

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: Records are used to make determinations on tort and employee claims and for internal statistical reports.
 Information may be disclosed to: another Federal agency to process payments for approved claims; and the Department of Justice for review, settlement, defense, and prosecution of claims and law suits arising from those claims.
-The routine use statements A, B, C, E, F, and G, described in Appendix A, also supply to this system of records.
+The routine use statements A, B, C, E, F, G and I described in Appendix A, also supply to this system of records.

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OR RECORDS IN THE SYSTEM: